Species521/HL2_UE4_TaiChi/README.md

 # Notes

 This app contains only one Tai Chi form, the basic 6 Steps Yang Style.
-I recorded myself myself and used the image sequence to keyframe animate it in Maya.
+I recorded myself and used the image sequence to keyframe animate it in Maya.
 The texture, AO etc was done in Substance Painter.

 ![spawn](https://github.com/Species521/HL2_UE4_TaiChi/blob/main/Content/images/taichi_character_maya_01.JPG)